 Jennie (Genevieve) Dunne is an actress who studied languages at Cambridge University.
 She then trained at Jacques Lecoq Theatre School and East 15 Acting School.

-Jennie’s Lecoq training inspired NMTA’s use of object manipulation in The Orpheus Project and her acrobatic-dance background enabled a development of adagio-style movement in Dido.
+Jennie’s Lecoq training inspired NMTA’s use of object manipulation in The Orpheus Project and her acrobatic-dance background enabled a development of adagio-style movement in Dido and Pandora.
 Credits as choreographer include: The Cambridge Fool’s When In Rome; Where’s Your Mama Gone (Hen and Chickens); The Matchgirls (RDC); The Abominable Snowman (Moon on a Stick Productions).
 Praise includes: ‘outstanding choreography’ (WhatsOnStage).

 David Hermann is a writer, musician and MA in Comparative Literature at UCL (http://hermannist.com).
 His work has appeared in Litro, The Junket, and Scarf among others.
 He lives in Berlin and California where he has composed for TV in Germany and Switzerland as well as collaborating extensively with Dog Eared Films (London).